PierrickPochelu/word_tree_label/README.md

 <h2> Application on CIFAR10 </h2>

+ Cifar10 Cifar10 can be downloaded :  https://www.cs.toronto.edu/~kriz/cifar.html

+To experiment our contributions we split the famous CIFAR10 dataset to 2 super-classes : animals and vehicles.

 We experiment a deep learning on CIFAR10 with bother softmax layers and our multi-optional-softmax.
 Figure below show decision tree process learnt by .
 We use the neural network on

 <img src="cifar10_XOR.jpg"/>